-- All items should fit appropriately without being tight fitting, skin tight, or form fitting (i.e. no skinny jeans or pants, leggings, or jeggings) nor should they be excessively baggy. - Outline of items in pockets should not be recognizable from the outside of the pocket. - No denim (jean) material pants are appropriate, whether uniform color or not. - Pants and skirts should sit no lower than the natural waistline. - Long sleeve shirts may be worn under uniform shirts and must be of the same colors as listed above with the inclusion of gray.

-- No undergarments or skin should be showing. - No "cargo pants", work pants with large external pockets. - Skirts should come to the middle of the knee when seated and standing.
+- All items should fit appropriately without being tight fitting, skin tight, or form fitting (i.e. no skinny jeans or pants, leggings, or jeggings) nor should they be excessively baggy. - Outline of items in pockets should not be recognizable from the outside of the pocket. - No denim (jean) material pants are appropriate, whether uniform color or not. - Pants and skirts should sit no lower than the natural waistline. - Long sleeve shirts may be worn under uniform shirts and must be of the same colors as listed above with the inclusion of gray. - No undergarments or skin should be showing around the midriff. - No "cargo pants", work pants with large external pockets. - Skirts should come to the middle of the knee when seated and standing.
 (Note that leggings, tights, or jeggings, in uniform colors, may be worn under skirts, however these do not count as extending the length of the skirt.) - Uniform shorts must reach the fingertips when standing. - Clothing should be clean, not too wrinkly and free of tears and major stains. - Button up shirts must be tucked in and buttoned to the next to the top button. - Sweaters must be worn with a collared shirt, must be in uniform colors, and must be embroidered with the school logo. - Coats, jackets, non-uniform sweaters, hoodies, are not to be worn in the classrooms or hallways.
-Band hoodies are allowed.
-(Teachers are authorized to allow them if the classroom is particularly cold.)
-(Seniors may design a class hoodie that may be worn over their uniforms.)
+(Teachers are authorized to allow them if the classroom is particularly cold.) - Band hoodies, Senior Class hoodies, Tabernacle Sports Team hoodies are allowed.
+All permitted hoodies are to be worn over the uniform, not as an alternate.